julelang/manual/src/concurrency/coroutines.md

 A suspension can occur only in the following cases:
 - The coroutine is parked by the runtime (for example, when acquiring a mutex, waiting for a message from a channel, or performing I/O).
+- The coroutine is implicitly yielded by the runtime during `co` calls.
 - The coroutine is explicitly yielded by the developer.